dnauck/angular-advanced-searchbox/README.md

   <tbody>
     <tr>
       <td>key</td>
-      <td>Unique key of the search parameter that is used for the ng-model value.</td>
+      <td>A unique key of the search parameter that is used for the ng-model value.</td>
       <td>string</td>
     </tr>
     <tr>
       <td>name</td>
-      <td>User friendly display name of the search parameter.</td>
+      <td>A user friendly display name of the search parameter.</td>
       <td>string</td>
     </tr>
     <tr>
       <td>placeholder</td>
-      <td>Specifies a short hint in the parameter search box</td>
+      <td>Specifies a short hint in the parameter search box.</td>
       <td>string</td>
     </tr>
     <tr>
       <td>allowMultiple</td>
       <td>Should multiple search parameters of the same key allowed?
-Output type changes to array of values.
+Output type changes to an array of values.
 Default is false.</td>
       <td>boolean</td>
     </tr>
     <tr>
       <td>suggestedValues</td>
-      <td>An array of suggested search values, e.g. ['Berlin', 'London', 'Paris']</td>
+      <td>An array of suggested search values, e.g. ['Berlin', 'London', 'Paris'].</td>
       <td>string[]</td>
     </tr>
     <tr>